 Deputy Governor (Financial Regulation)*

-Prior to join the ACPR, Cyril Roux was the Deputy Secretary General of the French insurance supervisory authority (ACAM), and spent 10 years at AXA in a variety of posts.
+Prior to joining the ACPR, Cyril Roux was the Deputy Secretary General of the French insurance supervisory authority (ACAM), and spent 10 years at AXA in a variety of posts.

 Deputy Governor (Central Banking)*